Worldwide Status of Marriage & Relationship Rights

 7 of the 25 countries are in the Americas (including the Americas’ 6 most populous countries) and have a combined population exceeding 750 million.

-15 of the 24 countries are in Europe and have a combined population of approximately 250 million.
+15 of the 25 countries are in Europe and have a combined population of approximately 250 million.
+Austria will have marriage equality by January 1, 2019 at the latest by virtue of a December 2017 Austrian Constitutional Court decision.

 South Africa (approx. pop.
 53 million) is the only country in Africa with marriage equality.

 Taiwan will soon very likely become the first country in Asia with marriage equality.
 In May 2017, the Taiwan Constitutional Court held that denying same-sex couples the freedom to marry violated the nation’s constitution and gave the legislature and other responsible authorities two years to implement the decision.

 The world’s population exceeds 7 billion.
 Over a billion people now have legal marriage equality, and we have many more hearts and minds to win over.